dwetterau/whatsthatthing/README.md

 -   [x] Add user login for storing collectables
 -   [x] Implement first collectable
 -   [x] Fetch Amtrak / train data
+-   [ ] Better notifications when you earn an achievement
 -   [ ] Fetch boat data
+-   [ ] Fetch plane model data
+-   [ ] Fetch flight numbers
+-   [ ] Fetch train model info
 -   [ ] Productionize?

 ### Improvements:

 -   [x] Sometimes the client isn't getting or applying updates that the server is supposedly getting.
--   [ ] Hardcode or round regions so that we re-use them more often (or don't allow too many)
+-   [x] Hardcode or round regions so that we re-use them more often (or don't allow too many)
 -   [x] Setup eslint to automatically reformat on save (remove newlines, etc.)